ChrisByrd14/C195-DB-Seeder/README.md

 According to the FAQ document provided by Course Mentors, `reminder` and `incrementtypes` aren't _needed_ to complete the project.
 The `user` table is intentionally left out in order to let students figure out how they want to load it, and what user records they would like in it.
+You'll need to add at least 1 user to the `user`s table in order for this script to work properly.

 ## Requirements

-In order to run this script on your machine, you'll need the following installed on your machine:
+In order to run this on your machine, you'll need the following installed:

 * Python (this program was written/tested using Python 3.6.1), and
 * Pip3, the package manager for Python 3

-In order to install the necessary dependencies for the program, enter the following in your terminal:
+To install the necessary dependencies for the program, enter the following in your terminal:

 ```bash